omriperi/sessionOffload/doc/Tunnels_Offload.md

 Recirculate
 ```

-Note that IPSec is having two tunnels for covering both tunnel creation & termination, while GRE is having only one.
+Note that IPSec is having two tunnels for covering both ingress & egress, while GRE is having only one.

 This is because of the nature of IPSec SA's, which each SA have only one functionality (encryption / decryption).

-**Tunnel Termination Chaining**
+**Egress Tunnel Chaining**

 ![Matching](images/tunnelOffload/tunnel_chaining_termination.png)

-**Tunnel Creation Chaining**
+**Ingress Tunnel Chaining**

 ![Matching](images/tunnelOffload/tunnel_chaining_creation.png)